-Measurement: This is measured through achieving a passing grade in PSY 270 (Foundations and Methods in Psychology) and a C- or better grade on the article critique assignment in this course.
+Measurement: This is measured through achieving a passing grade in PSY 270 (Foundations and Methods in Psychology) and through successful completion of article critique assignments in both the PSY 270 course as well as in the senior comprehensive exam.
+All students must demonstrate proficiency at critically analyzing empirical research as a major field graduation requirement.